Two rootless and rejected mongrels come to know one another in a disarmingly beautiful picture book about friendship.

-Reading material: Finnish original, English translation, Czech sample
+Reading material: Finnish original, English translation, Dutch sample

-Rights sold: Bulgaria, Raketa; Estonia, Päike ja pilv; Lithuania, Nieko rimto; Spain, Lata de Sal
+Rights sold: Bulgaria, Raketa; Estonia, Päike ja pilv; Hungary, Koinonia; Lithuania, Nieko rimto; Slovakia, Ikar; Spain, Lata de Sal

 A small puppy is named Cat because her mother fears the puppy will end up alone.
 Mother tells her she ought to be as independent as a cat.